Asif2714/gamified_plant_identification_app/README.md

 for backend.
     - On the first terminal change the directory to backend folder using `cd backend`, and do the following:
         - Install required packages used by backend, by running the command `pip install requirements.txt`
+        - Create and make the migrations for the database by running the following two commands
+        ```
+        python manage.py makemigrations
+        python manage.py migrate

+        ```
         - Run the backend server:
             - if you want to run the app on Andriod Studio Emulator: using the command: `python manage.py runserver`
             - If you want to run the application on your mobile device, you need to do the following:  Open `frontend/app_config.js` and set `USE_LOCAL_IP = true` and put your ip address of your laptop device (run `ipconfig`in terminal to get IPv4 address) in `LOCAL_IP_ADDRESS`.
 Both your machine and the mobile device should be in the same Wifi network.Then run backend server using this command: `python manage.py runserver <your_ip_address>:8000`.
 Also in `backend/settings.py` add the IP address in `ALLOWED_HOSTS`